AsherBond/wp-post-to-diaspora/readme.txt

 ** TO-DO ITEMS **

-3. Add a Diaspora button on the Add New Post page that a user can click on to "Share with Diaspora" when the post is published to their blog.
-Have it operate in a similiar manner that the "Share with <services>" buttons work within the Diaspora application.
-4. Add a Diaspora button on the Edit Post page that a user can click on to "Share with Diaspora" in the event that they did not do that on item 3.
-5. After items 3 and 4 are done, remove the "What are you doing?" section on the Post to Diaspora settings page.
+5. Remove the "What are you doing?" section on the Post to Diaspora settings page.
 6. Add a warning to WordPress if they installed the plug-in but have not configured it.
 7. Add support for url shorteners that require API authentication (e.g., bit.ly).